Live your Best Life

 On Portland, Maine’s Historic West End

-Located at the center of Portland’s historic West End, Aurora is close to everything you want and need.
-From world class medical care to shops, salons, bars, boutiques, parks, playgrounds, gyms and so much more; this is the very best our small city has to offer
+Located in the heart of Portland’s historic West End, Aurora is close to everything you want and need.
+From world-class medical care to shops, salons, bars, boutiques, parks, playgrounds, gyms, and more—this is the very best our vibrant small city has to offer.

 Walkable restaurants, markets, and more are abundant in the neighborhood.
 Local favorites include Chaval, Hot Suppa, Tandem & Rosemont Market.